-The Blues have announced that Christopher Sarofim, Chairman of the global investment manager Fayez Sarofim & Co, has joined Roundhouse Capital Holdings Limited, the entity created by TFG to buy out Farhad Moshiri last December, and will become a Board Observer at Everton.
+On Wednesday, the Blues have announced that Christopher Sarofim, Chairman of the global investment manager Fayez Sarofim & Co, has joined Roundhouse Capital Holdings Limited, the entity created by TFG to buy out Farhad Moshiri last December, and will become a Board Observer at Everton.

-Sarofim, a minority owner of NFL franshise, the Houston Texans, and former analyst at Wall Street Giant, Goldman Sachs, has four decades of experience in investment, fund management and philanthropy behind him and it is hoped he won't be the last heavy hitter from the world of finance to come on board at the Club's Royal Liver Building headquarters.
+Sarofim, a minority owner of NFL franchise, the Houston Texans, and former analyst at Wall Street Giant, Goldman Sachs, has four decades of experience in investment, fund management and philanthropy behind him and it is hoped he won't be the last heavy hitter from the world of finance to come on board at the Club's Royal Liver Building headquarters.

 Mr Sarofim said: “I’m delighted to have the opportunity to join the ownership group of Everton - an historic sporting institution with a very exciting future.
 I have known and admired the Friedkin family for many years and I look forward to working with Marc Watts, The Friedkin Group and everyone at Everton to help the club fulfil its huge potential on and off the pitch.”